andreapignaz/yocto_heartbeat/README.md

 ## Target machine
 This Yocto layer has been designed (and tested) to work on the Raspberry Pi 3B.

-<b>These steps should be done on an already set up Raspberry Pi 3 build environment.
+These steps should be done on an already set up Raspberry Pi 3 build environment.

 ## Add the recipes to Yocto and build the Linux image